CannerCMS/docs.canner.io/docs/schema-toolbar-tags.md

 ![numberFilter](assets/schema-toolbar-tags/numberFilter.png)

-For number field, there are four operators in this filter.
+For number field, there are four comparisons in this filter.
 - `gt`
 - `gte`
 - `lt`